Trump attacks GM over Mexican-made Chevy Cruze

-President-elect Donald Trump blasted General Motors in a tweet Tuesday for importing the Chevrolet Cruze from a plant south of the border.
+Ford Motor announced Tuesday it was canceling a $1.6 billion plant in Mexico in order to invest $700 million in its Michigan operation — a deal the automaker said would add 700 jobs.

-"Make in U.S.A. or pay big border tax!" the businessman-turned politician declared, slamming GM for "sending Mexican-made model of Chevy Cruze to U.S. car dealers-tax free across border."
+The surprise announcement from Ford CEO Mark Fields came just hours after President-elect Donald Trump blasted General Motors for importing its Chevrolet Cruze from south of the border.

-The decision to take on GM comes just weeks after Trump announced the automaker's CEO Mary Barra would serve as an adviser to the incoming president on economic policy.
+Fields told CNBC the move stemmed from a "market decline in small vehicles" and that Ford's change of plans was due to the importance of remaining "strong and vibrant" in the U.S.A.

-Until now, the country's largest automaker had largely been exempt from the president-elect's aggressive moves targeting Mexican imports — as has Fiat Chrysler Automobiles.
-All three of the Detroit-based carmakers produce vehicles in Mexico, some being shipped to the U.S., others going to various markets in Latin America and other parts of the world.
+"Bottom line is we are not seeing the volume and demand that we had expected" for small cars, said Fields.

-Ford took heat because it announced it would move all small car production to Mexico.
+Ford took heat late last year when it announced it would move all small car production to Mexico.
 But the maker also noted that it would replace slow-selling models like the Ford Focus with high-demand trucks like the new Ford Bronco it is expected to soon start building at its plant in the Detroit suburb of Wayne, Michigan.

-For his part, Ford CEO Mark Fields warned that the President-elect's proposed 35 percent tariff on Mexican-made goods, including cars, would have a "huge impact" on the American economy, during a speech at the Los Angeles Auto Show in November.
-The chief executive and other Ford officials have since tried to ease relations with the next president, though they have not backed down from their production plans.
+Fields had previously warned that the President-elect's proposed 35 percent tariff on Mexican-made goods, including cars, would have a "huge impact" on the American economy, during a speech at the Los Angeles Auto Show in November.
+The chief executive and other Ford officials have since tried to ease relations with the next president.

 Related: Ford CEO Warns of 'Huge Impact' of Trump's Trade Plans